tmcgilchrist/ocaml/manual/README.md

 ```latex
 \section{Basics\label{s:basics}}
 ```
-This restriction ensures that hevea picks the section label when generating the header ids.
+This restriction ensures that HEVEA picks the section label when generating the header IDs.

 A similar macro, `\lparagraph`, is provided for paragraphs.

-### Caml environments
+### Caml Environments

 The tool `tools/ocamltex` is used to generate the LaTeX code for the examples in the introduction and language extension parts of the manual.
 It implements two pseudo-environments: `caml_example` and `caml_eval`.

-The pseudo-environment `caml_example` evaluates its contents using an ocaml interpreter and then translates both the input code and the interpreter output to LaTeX code, e.g.
+The pseudo-environment `caml_example` evaluates its contents using an OCaml interpreter and then translates both the input code and the interpreter output to LaTeX code, e.g.,
 ```latex
 \begin{caml_example}{toplevel}
 let f x = x;;